Samuel-de-Oliveira/CanUseTimer/README.md

-> :information_source: Use a Python virtual environmet, beacuse the unstable version can make comflicts with you python libraries. to create one type `python -m venv env`.
+> :information_source: Use a Python virtual environmet, beacuse the unstable version can make comflicts with you python libraries. to create one type `python -m venv env` in the project folder.

 ---
 ## I want to know more about...